SrBrahma/react-native-shadow-2/README.md

 **A**: Upgrade your Typescript to at least 4.0.0!
 Those two properties use [**labeled tuples**](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-0.html#labeled-tuple-elements).
 If you don't use Typescript, this won't happen.

+## Performance Guide

+> While you usually won't have any performance issues by using this, you may have performance issues if you have many Shadows in your screen, like in a FlatList.
+Those may help you to improve your performance:

+* In `style` and on child's `style`, avoid using inline styles (eg `{{flex: 1}}`).
+Prefer using styles from `StyleSheet.create`.
+If you are using arrays for the styles (eg `style={[styles.view, {flex: 1}]}`), have this array creation outside the component or inside an `useMemo`, so it isn't unnecessarily created a new reference at each render and we can better memoize the Shadow.

 ## 🐛 Notes / Known Issues

 * [Setting (or obtaining from the child) a too high `radius` (`> size/2`) will mess the shadow.](https://github.com/SrBrahma/react-native-shadow-2/issues/15)